SCHOOL HOLIDAYS: The Ultimate boredom busters on the Coast

 WITH the calm waters of Hervey Bay at your feet, now is the perfect time to try some water sports, kite surfing, paddle boarding, and kayaking are all popular activities.

-If you don't have your own gear, try Enzo's on the Beach cafe (on the Esplanade at Scarness) for rentals.
+If you don't have your own gear, try Enzo's on the Beach, 351 Charlton Esplanade, Scarness for rentals.

 Visit the Hervey Bay Aquatic Centre

-HERVEY Bay Aquatic Centre on Boundary Rd is open Monday-Friday from 5.30am to 7pm and Saturdays from 8am to 6pm and Sundays from 9am to 6pm.
+The Hervey Bay Aquatic Centre on Boundary Rd is open Monday-Friday from 5.30am to 7pm, Saturdays from 8am-6pm and Sundays from 9am-6pm.
+Closed Christmas Day.

 Stroll through the Australiana Cottage Craft and Herb Farm

-The farm is open 10am to 4pm daily over the school holidays at 403 Torbanlea Pialba Rd, Takura.
+The farm is open 10am-4pm daily over the school holidays at 403 Torbanlea Pialba Rd, Takura.
 Entry is free.

 Take a walk through Queen's Park